wcjohnchen/ML/README.md

 ## II.
 Methods

 Models.  <i>PolyAID</i>: a deep learning model that consists of a single 1-D convolutional layer and a single bidirectional long short-term memory (LSTM) layer (Stroup <i>et al.</i>, 2023).
 Input sequence is one-hot encoded.
-Output generates a classification probability for putative PAS within the sequence.  <i>PolyAStrength</i>: a deep learning model with a 1-D convolutional layer and a LSTM layer that calculates a strength score for PAS usage level based on the one-hot encoded input sequence.  <i>PolyA_SVM</i>: .
+Output generates a classification probability for putative PAS within the sequence.  <i>PolyAStrength</i>: a deep learning model with a 1-D convolutional layer and a LSTM layer that calculates a strength score for PAS usage level based on the one-hot encoded input sequence (Stroup <i>et al.</i>, 2023).  <i>PolyA_SVM</i>: a classical machine learing model, support vector machine, that predicts putative PAS based on surrounding <i>cis</i> element motifs (Cheng <i>et al.</i>, 2005).

 <br>